hitokiri-mata/katacoda-courses/kubernetes-serverless/openfaas/step9-observe.md

 `kubectl patch service prometheus --namespace=openfaas --type='json' --patch='[{"op": "replace", "path": "/spec/ports/0/nodePort", "value":31120}]'`{{execute}}

-With these to changes, you can view the Prometheus Portal.
+With these changes, you can view the Prometheus Portal.
 On the right, there is a tab called _Prometheus_ or from this link: https://[[HOST_SUBDOMAIN]]-31120-[[KATACODA_HOST]].environments.katacoda.com/

 ## Alert Manager ##